MicrosoftDocs/mixed-reality/enthusiast-guide/headset-display.md

 ## My headset displays are black

-* Check your system performance and stability:
+* Check your PC's performance and stability:
-    * Use the Task Manager to see if any processes are maxing out your system's CPU, GPU, or disk drives.
+    * Use the Task Manager to see if any processes are maxing out your CPU, GPU, or disk drives.
     * Check the “Application” and “System” logs in **Event Viewer > Windows Logs** to see if an app is crashing and generating Windows Error Reporting (WER) reports.
     * Check Windows Update to make sure your version of Windows is current.
 You may have to select "Check for Updates" multiple times.
 * Check app and game stability:
-    * Ensure that your system meets the minimum system requirements of any app or game that's not running correctly.
+    * Ensure that your PC meets the minimum system requirements of any app or game that's not running correctly.
     * Make sure your GPU driver version is recent, and check for any new performance and compatibility issues and regressions on new drivers.
     * If you're using SteamVR apps and games, make sure SteamVR and the Windows Mixed Reality for SteamVR components are up to date.
 * Check cable connectivity and compatibility issues:
     * Make sure that the HDMI or DisplayPort cable is plugged in all the way.
     * If you're using an HDMI adapter (for example, a Mini DisplayPort to HDMI adapter), make sure it's compatible with Windows Mixed Reality.
 The adapter must support HDMI 2.0, and there are many older adapters that only support 1080p.
 See [Recommended adapters for Windows Mixed Reality](recommended-adapters-for-windows-mixed-reality-capable-pcs.md).
     * Plug order can be important.
-Connect the HDMI or DisplayPort adapter to your system before connecting the headset to the adapter, especially if you're using a USB-C to HDMI or USB-C to Displayport adapter.
+Connect the HDMI or DisplayPort adapter to your PC before connecting the headset to the adapter, especially if you're using a USB-C to HDMI or USB-C to Displayport adapter.
     * Try removing extension cables if you're using them.
 * Check port compatibility:
     * Test a display by connecting it with the port you're using for your headset.
-Some systems may have more than one port for connecting displays, but not all of them may be active.
+Some PC's may have more than one port for connecting displays, but not all of them may be active.
     * Some PC's may contain ports for both an integrated graphics processing unit (iGPU) and a discrete graphics processing unit (dGPU).
 Make sure that your headset's HDMI or DisplayPort cable is connected to your dGPU.<ul>
         * On desktop PC's, dGPU ports can be identified by locating the dGPU bracket containing one or more rows of ports that mainly include HDMI or DisplayPort ports.
 The dGPU bracket is likely located at the rear of the desktop and secured to the case with screws.
 This bracket lies below your motherboard's ports (USB, LAN, audio, etc) that are surrounded by a metal shield.
         * On laptops that include both an iGPU and dGPU, dGPU ports can be more difficult to identify and are not always included.
 You can identify if a port connects to your dGPU by connecting a display to it:</ul><ol>